nautobot/nautobot/docs/additional-features/custom-jobs.md

 ## Writing Custom Jobs

-Custom jobs must be saved as files in the [`CUSTOM_JOBS_ROOT`](../../configuration/optional-settings/#custom_jobs_root) path (which defaults to `netbox/custom_jobs/`).
+Custom jobs may be manually installed as files in the [`CUSTOM_JOBS_ROOT`](../../configuration/optional-settings/#custom_jobs_root) path (which defaults to `netbox/custom_jobs/`).
 Each file created within this path is considered a separate module.
 Each module holds one or more custom jobs (Python classes), each of which serves a specific purpose.
 The logic of each custom job can be split into a number of distinct methods, each of which performs a discrete portion of the overall job logic.

 !!! warning
     The custom jobs path includes a file named `__init__.py`, which registers the path as a Python module.
 Do not delete this file.

+As an alternative to manually managing custom job files, you can store custom job files in an external [Git repository](../models/extras/gitrepository.md).
+The actual content of the files will be the same either way.

 For example, we can create a module named `devices.py` to hold all of our custom jobs which pertain to devices in NetBox.
 Within that module, we might define several custom jobs.
 Each custom job is defined as a Python class inheriting from `extras.custom_jobs.CustomJob`, which provides the base functionality needed to accept user input and log activity.